ionos-cloud/crossplane-provider-ionoscloud/examples/example.md

 kubectl get providers
 ```

-You should be able to see pods running in the ``crossplane-system`` namespace, for each provider installed.
-To see the existing pods from all namespaces, run: ``kubectl get pods -A``
+You should be able to see pods running in the ``crossplane-system`` namespace for each provider installed.
+To see the existing pods from all namespaces, run ``kubectl get pods -A``.

 Run the following command to see the pods: